statsbylopez/mlopez/content/home/about.md

 # Biography

-Michael Lopez is an Assistant Professor of Statistics at Skidmore College.
+Michael Lopez is the Director of Data and Analytics at the National Football League, and holds an adjunct role as a statistics professor at Skidmore College.
 His research spans causal inference -- with a specific focus on causal inference methods for multiple exposures or multiple exposure doses -- and the application of statistics to sports.